 Chris Kannen is an artist based in Denver, Colorado.
-His work focuses mostly on landscape and observation.
+His work is based on the observation of landscapes and natural objects.
 He has made work about Iceland, Antarctica, and more recently, the western U.S. Chris has participated in a few artist in residence programs, notably an Antarctic Artist and Writer Award from the National Science Foundation, where he was afforded two months in the McMurdo Dry Valleys of Antarctica.
 This residency resulted in paintings and a forthcoming photobook to be published Summer 2018.
-A second artist book of watercolor paintings made from observation around the Colorado Front Range will also be available later this year.
+A second artist book of watercolor paintings made from observation around the Colorado Front Range is also in the works.
+Check back for updates!